 Designed to provide knowledge and background in three divisions of health education: healthful living, school health services, and health education.
 Recognition of health problems of children and adolescents with opportunity to develop competencies in handling methods and teaching techniques.
 Strategies appropriate to this subject field, instructional materials and tools, curricular structure common to this subject in the secondary school.
-Microteaching and other simulated experiences are included.
-Prerequisites: Approval of Level II Screening Committee; junior classification.
-Co-requisite: ED 351,336.
+Micro-teaching and other simulated experiences are included.
+Prerequisite: Junior classification.
+Co-requisites: ED 351, 336.
 (See KI 354.)